 MICHEL, Charles.
-Tournai 1853 — 1929.
+24.7.1853 — Madeleine near Lille 21.12.1929.
 Belgian Classical Scholar interested in Sanskrit.
-Dr. en philosophie et lettres.
-Docent at Liège until 1885, in 1885-1892 Professor at Gand and from 1892 at Liège.
-He was mainly a Greek scholar, but also interested in Indology and started the Sanskrit teaching at Liège (which he then left to Mansion, but still taught Greek around 1924).
-According to RHR 10, 1884 he was preparing an edition of the Pañcatantra.
+Studies of Classics and Sanskrit at Louvain (Nève), and Paris (Bergaigne).
+Dr. en philosophie et lettres 1876 Louvain.
+Docent at Liège until 1885, in 1885-1892 Professor at Gand (Ghent, ord.
+1888) and from 1892 at Liège.
+He was mainly a Greek scholar, but also interested in Indology and started the Sanskrit teaching at Liège (1885, 1892-1908, then left it to Mansion, but still taught Greek).
+Emeritus 1923.
+Also taught Sanskrit at Ghent (1885-90).
+At Liège —> E. Monseur was his student, at Ghent —> F. Cumont.
+According to RHR 10, 1884 he was preparing an edition of the Pañcatantra, but later on concentrated more on Greek.
+Married.
 N.B. there is another ChM (1853–1920), Belgian diplomat in China.

-Publications: compiled Indices of 28 p. to Ch. de Harlez’s Avesta translation, publ. in vol. 3.
+Publications: Compiled Indices of 28 p. to Ch. de Harlez’s Avesta translation, publ. in vol. 3.
 Liège 1878.

-– continued the abridged French translation of Kern’s Histoire de Bouddhisme de l’Inde after Collins’ death.
+– Continued the abridged French translation of Kern’s Histoire de Bouddhisme de l’Inde after Collins’ death.
 The whole work was published in the RHR 3-7, 1881-83, Michel’s part in 7, 1883, 34-62.

 – Recueil d’inscriptions grecques.
 1. 26+1000 p.
 Bruxelles 1900 & Suppl.
 121 p.
 1912; other works on classical philology..